daniel4git/kafka-gui/README.md

 #### Gotchas
 This software is very much early stages, and has no error handling.
-It can take several seconds to successfully subscribe to or remove topics, and tens of seconds for things to fail (because there's a certain number of retries) There are no indications in the UI when things fail, therefore watch the console logs if things seem amiss.
+It can take several seconds to successfully subscribe to or remove topics, and tens of seconds for things to fail (because there's a certain number of retries).
+There are no indications in the UI when things fail, therefore watch the console logs if things seem amiss.